End of the Beginning (Agents of S.H.I.E.L.D.): Casting

 In March 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include Bill Paxton as Agent John Garrett, J. August Richards as Mike Peterson / Deathlok, Saffron Burrows as Agent Victoria Hand, Maximiliano Hernández as Agent Jasper Sitwell, Titus Welliver as Agent Felix Blake, B. J. Britt as Agent Antoine Triplett and Brad Dourif as Thomas Nash.
 Paxton, Richards, Burrows, Hernández, Welliver, and Britt reprise their roles from earlier in the series.
 Zbyszewski felt Dourif had the perfect presence to portray Nash.

 Filming

-Filming occurred from January 20 to January 30, 2014.
+Filming occurred from January 20 to 30, 2014.
 The end of the episode was shot at Hollywood Park Racetrack.
 The script originally called for an abandoned shopping mall, but this was changed to the racetrack when the series' crew learned that it would be available during filming.
 The racetrack was officially abandoned following an auction on January 24 and 25, allowing the series' crew to prepare the racetrack for filming on January 27 and 28, 2014.